cesarbrancalhao/wakabot/README.md

 # WakaFarm
-Simple and intuitive Wakatime farmer.
+Simple and easy Wakatime bot.

 _**Warning**: read the [how to use](#start) before running._